 Furthermore, the Hickam Field East neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 87.7% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Hickam Field East neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Hickam Field East neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 58.5% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 95.5% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Hickam Field East neighborhood has more African and British ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 8.1% of this neighborhood's residents have African ancestry and 2.4% have British ancestry.